 Chiropractic Treatment for Shoulder Pain

-The information herein on "Why Chiropractors Use X-rays As A Diagnostic Tool For Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Why Chiropractors Use X-rays As A Diagnostic Tool For Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.